ColleenMoore/ST558-HockeyProject/README.md

       }
     }

-I tested each function above and each one seems to work fine.
+I tested each of the functions above and each one seems to work fine.

 Wrapper Function
 ================